ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 **3. Import Standardized Competencies**

-| When importing standardized competencies, instructors can view the complete :ref:`standardized competency catalog<standardized_competency_catalog>` of their instance.
+| When importing standardized competencies, instructors can view the complete :ref:`standardized competency catalog<standardized_competency_catalog>` of their Artemis instance.
   They can filter the displayed competencies by title and knowledge area.
 | Clicking on the name of a competency opens its details on the right side and clicking on the checkbox next to the name selects it for import.
   Again, selected competencies are displayed in a table and can be de-selected again by clicking on the trash icon.